lukemunsch/rwbyQuiz/README.md

 On the second and all further visits to the RWBY Fan-Made Quiz, they will test their knowledge further with a series of randomly assigned questions that will differ every time they are running the quiz: the number of questions to answer are 20 and the life lines add extra points depending on how many lives are remaining.
+The randomly selecting questions will be chosen from over 60 available, so they may be able to run the quiz 3 times with only occasional repeats.

 ## Features